WorldCup Sampling for Multi-bit LLM Watermarking: Methodology

-\paragraph{Computing the watermark $z$-score.} We formulate watermark detection as a hypothesis test under the null hypothesis that the text is unwatermarked.
-Detection is based on a standardized $z$-score, whose definition and derivation are provided in Appendix~\ref{Appendix: Compute Watermark Z-score}.
-Under the null hypothesis, unwatermarked texts yield low $z$-score, whereas watermarked texts produce systematically larger values.
-Consequently, a sufficiently large $z$-score leads to rejection of the null hypothesis, indicating the presence of a watermark.
+\paragraph{Computing the watermark $z$-score.} We cast watermark detection as a hypothesis test under the null hypothesis that the text is unwatermarked.
+Detection relies on a standardized $z$-score (see Appendix~\ref{Appendix: Compute Watermark Z-score} for its definition and derivation).
+Under the null hypothesis, unwatermarked texts yield low $z$-scores, whereas watermarked texts produce systematically higher values.
+Thus, a sufficiently large $z$-score leads to rejection of the null hypothesis, indicating the presence of a watermark.